phun-ky/phun-ky.github.io/_posts/2008-07-28-road-trip-to-lofoten-leg-3.md

 category: "Archive"
 tags: []
 ---
-<p>Well, after some fantastic days (without net connection, thank God) in Hamarøy, we're starting our 3rd leg on our road trip, from Hamarøy to Reine. </p> <p>Now we're waiting for the ferry to arrive so we can embark.
-Have to wait for 2 hours :S</p>
+Well, after some fantastic days (without net connection, thank God) in Hamarøy, we're starting our 3rd leg on our road trip, from Hamarøy to Reine.
+ Now we're waiting for the ferry to arrive so we can embark.
+Have to wait for 2 hours :S